Wannie-1E/.github/README.md

 # Personal .github Directory

-This directory contains community health files, templates, and workflows for your personal projects and repositories.
-These files help ensure a welcoming, consistent, and collaborative environment across all your personal repos.
+This directory contains community health files, templates, and workflows for personal projects and repositories.

 ## 📄 What You'll Find Here